 The persons named in the accompanying instrument of proxy are directors or officers of the Company.
 A shareholder has the right to appoint a person in place of the persons named in the enclosed instrument of proxy to attend and act for and on behalf of the shareholder at the Meeting.
 To exercise this right, a registered shareholder shall strike out the names of the persons named in the instrument of proxy and insert the name of their nominee in the blank space provided, or complete another instrument of proxy.
-The completed instrument of proxy should be deposited with the Company's registrar and transfer agent, Olympia Trust Company at PO Box 128, STN M, Calgary, AB T2P 2H6 at least 48 hours before the time of the Meeting or any adjournment thereof, excluding Saturdays, Sundays and holidays.
-You may also send your proxies via email at voteproxy@agmconnect.com or vote your shares online at http://agmconnect.com/novo2024.
+The completed instrument of proxy should be deposited with the Company's registrar and transfer agent, Olympia Trust Company at PO Box 128, STN M, Calgary, AB, Canada T2P 2H6 at least 48 hours before the time of the Meeting or any adjournment thereof, excluding Saturdays, Sundays and holidays.
+You may also send your proxies via email at vote your shares online at https://portal.agmconnect.com/pxlogin.